1. The name of the Designation of Origin

-It specifies the proper Designation of Origin type, as indicated in the related Production Regulations.
+It specifies the exact name of the Designation of Origin, as indicated in the related Production Regulations.

 3. Nominal volume of wine